The Big Picture

 Focus on Curriculum

 In a leading American law faculty like NYU, perhaps more than anywhere else, students are challenged by faculty to find different approaches to the very manner in which law is conceived, legal process is perceived and the world of legal practice is understood.
-Students in the traditional LL.M. program capitalize on the truly remarkable curricular and methodological diversity offered annually, taking courses from Constitutional Law to International Arbitration; from Conflict of Laws to U.S. Corporate Law and Theory; from Art Law to Environmental Law; from Copyright Law, and Antitrust Law to Economic Analysis of Law, Criminal Justice, Bankruptcy and Law and Literature.
+Students in the traditional LL.M. program capitalize on the truly remarkable curricular and methodological diversity offered annually, taking courses from Constitutional Law to Corporations, from International Business Transactions to International Human Rights law, from Economic Analysis of Law to Environmental Law, and from Intellectual Property to International Criminal Law.
 A quick browse through our Fall and Spring course offerings is enough to whet anyone’s appetite.
-For overviews of key areas of our curriculum visit the Areas of Focus.
+For overviews of key areas of our curriculum visit the Areas of Study.

 Sorting through all of these options can be challenging.
 Accordingly, the Office of Graduate Affairs and Law School faculty members invest a great deal of effort in advising LL.M. students on how to go about building a coherent and intellectually stimulating program.